 Denver, Colorado, USA

-The expansion more than doubled the size of the convention center from 1 million to 2.4 million square feet.
+The Phase II expansion more than doubled the convention center in size from 1 million to 2.4 million square feet.

-Colorado Convention Center’s dramatic, cantilevered stainless steel roof planes and extensive transparent curtainwall mark Denver’s downtown district and redefine the city’s skyline.
-An expansive façade wraps the existing, operational convention center in grand, transparent public spaces, while doubling the amount of exhibition and preregistration space.
+Fentress Architect’s design for the Colorado Convention Center features dramatic, cantilevered stainless steel roof planes and extensive transparent curtainwalls.
+It also marks Denver’s downtown district and redefines the city’s skyline.
+An expansive façade wraps the existing, operational convention center in grand, transparent public spaces, while also doubling the amount of exhibition and preregistration space.

-The entire facility is designed to maximize flexibility and thereby meet the needs of large, midsize and small conventions.
-Moveable wall partitions allow the exhibit hall to be divided into a dozen different configurations and up to six rooms, each with its own audiovisual capabilities and access to bathrooms, concessions and loading docks.
-For added convenience, 75- foot long semitrailer trucks can drive directly onto the exhibit floor to unload large exhibits.
+The facility is altogether designed to maximize flexibility and thereby meet the needs of large, midsize and small conventions.
+For example, moveable wall partitions allow the exhibit hall to be divided into a dozen different configurations and up to six rooms, each with its own audiovisual capabilities and access to bathrooms, concessions and loading docks.
+For added convenience, 75-foot-long semitrailer trucks can drive directly onto the exhibit floor to unload large exhibits.

 - American Architecture Award, Chicago Athenaeum, 2008

 - Grand Award Winner (Best Public/Private Special Use Facility), Gold Nugget Awards Pacific Coast Builders Conference, 2005

 - Award of Excellence, American Concrete Institute, 1991

 - Award of Honor, Downtown Denver Partnership, 1991

 - Grand Award, Gold Nugget Awards, Pacific Coast Builders Conference, 1991